Bears Ears National Monument

-The 1.35 million-acre Bears Ears National Monument was created in 2016 to protect an area of deep cultural history and scenic beauty in southeast Utah.
-The creation of Bears Ears National Monument made history because it honored five Native American tribes – Navajo, Hopi, Zuni, Ute Mountain Ute and the Uintah-Ouray Ute Tribe – who sought to have their traditional lands set aside for preservation and continued traditional, recreational and scientific use.
+The creation of Bears Ears National Monument in 2016 made history because it honored five Native American tribes – Navajo, Hopi, Zuni, Ute Mountain Ute and the Uintah-Ouray Ute Tribe – who sought to have their traditional lands set aside for preservation and continued traditional, recreational and scientific use.

 A Unique Cultural Landscape